aacl2023-srw/aacl2023-srw.github.io/author.md

 ## Reviewing Procedure

-The reviewing of the papers will be double-blind, so submission should not contain author information or self-identifying citations.
+The reviewing of the papers will be double-blind, so submission should not contain author information or self-identifying citations, e.g., "We previously showed (Smith, 1991) ...", should be avoided.
+Instead, use citations such as "Smith (1991) previously showed ...".
+Acknowledgments of funding or assistance must also be omitted.
+Submissions should not contain pointers to supplemental information on the web.
+Submissions that do not conform to these requirements will be rejected without review.

 Reviewing will be managed by the Student Workshop Co-Chairs and a team of reviewers on the Program Committee.
 Each submission will be matched with a mixed panel of student and senior researchers for review.
 The final acceptance decision will be based on the results of the review.